This Could Be Anywhere in the World

 "This Could Be Anywhere in the World" is a song recorded by Alexisonfire for their third album Crisis (2006).
+It was released as the album's second single on November 20, 2006, and became the band's first song to place on the Canadian alternative and rock charts.

+The song was certified Gold in Canada in 2018 and Platinum in 2021.

+Background

-It was released as the album's first single in mid-2006 and the music video topped MuchMusic's Countdown for the week of October 13, 2006.
+The song was released as the second single from Crisis, after "Boiled Frogs" in July.
+A music video for the song was released on August 9, 2006.
+It topped MuchMusic's Countdown for the week of October 13, 2006.
 The song was nominated at the 2007 MuchMusic Video Awards for MuchLOUD Best Rock Video, People's Choice: Favourite Canadian Group and won the award for Best Cinematography.
+Alexisonfire performed the song at the award show.

 The song was featured on the video game MLB 07: The Show.